GAPS

 Not applicable.

-Tests are needed that are easy to use, usable on farm and applicable to mass screening.
+Tests are needed that are easy to use, cheap, usable on farm and applicable to mass screening.
 Existing technologies based on nucleic acid amplification work relatively well if properly controlled.

 Unknown.